bobanetwork/boba_legacy/boba_documentation/developer/contract-deployment.md

 Please refer to the `./boba_examples` folder.
 Contract examples include:

-1. **hardhat-simple-storage** - shows how to deploy a storage contract to Rinkeby Boba
+1. **hardhat-simple-storage** - shows how to deploy a storage contract to Goerli Boba

-2. **init-fund-l2** - shows how to deposit funds from L1 to L2, on Rinkeby Boba
+2. **init-fund-l2** - shows how to deposit funds from L1 to L2, on Goerli Boba

 3. **truffle-erc20** Simple ERC20 Token Truffle Tutorial